Your shrubs have made it through the summer heat and drought. You’ve watered and fertilized them to get them ready for winter.

 Apply Deer Repellent

 Deer repellent is a great first line of defense.
 It should be sprayed on shrubs and vulnerable trees in fall before temperatures dip below freezing.
-Here in central NJ and PA, deer repellent sprays should be applied September through December (earlier is generally better), and then reapplied as needed throughout the winter.
+Here in central NJ and PA, deer repellent sprays should be applied September through December (earlier is generally better).

 Treat all of your shrubs and young trees.
 Older trees can be sprayed only on newer growth.
 The key is to spray anything that will be accessible at a height of 6 feet above the maximum expected snow depth on your property.